ampel360/Robbbo-T/README.md

 | OBSOLETE | Document has been superseded or is no longer applicable |

 ## 10. Cross-Reference Index
-*(A unified cross-reference index covering key interactions between Air, Space, and Common systems will be maintained separately)*
+*(A unified cross-reference index covering key interactions between Air, Space, and Common systems will be maintained separately, potentially as a dedicated document or integrated into a knowledge graph.)*

 ---

 *End of Unified Overview & Master Index (v1.3 - Fully Expanded)*